top of page

 7. Respect Short Attention Spans with Movement Transitions

-After a focused task, guide your toddler to engage in a gross motor activity, such as jumping jacks, a balance beam walk, or an obstacle course.
+After a focused task, guide your toddler into a gross-motor activity, such as jumping jacks, a balance-beam walk, or an obstacle course.
 This supports cognitive reset and helps them stay regulated.

 Conclusion